golfinq/ActionScript_Event_Builder/README.md

 # ActionScript Event Builder

-A pile of code used to download and convert ActionScript Event documentation and convert it into ActionScript files.
-Broken up into three main scripts
+A pile of code used to download and convert ActionScript documentation into ActionScript files.
+Broken up into four main stages

 ## Downloading (doc_trunk)